Content updates

 - enables the parent to retain all rights and responsibilities associated with the guardianship of the child

-- gives the parents the opportunity to be involved in decisions about the child's care
+- gives parents the opportunity to be involved in decisions about the child’s care

 - gives Child Safety the authority to make decisions about the child’s contact with others

-- can be ended with a parent or Child Safety gives two days notice.
+- can be ended when a parent (whether a signatory to the agreement or not) or Child Safety gives two days notice.

 Note